Investing

 There is a transaction fee when you buy or sell some investments and Sharesies makes money from currency conversion.

 Some fund providers might pay Sharesies to have their funds on the platform.
-This is known as a ‘rebate’, which Sharesies does not pass on to the customer.
-They might earn interest from the money you have in your Sharesies Wallet.
+This is known as a ‘rebate’, which Sharesies may not pass on to customers.
+Sharesies might also earn interest from the money you have in your Sharesies Wallet.

 Is Sharesies safe?